top of page

 Nestled in the Brockey Valley on the edge of Exmoor, this 1920s house has been recently restored to combine its original grandeur with 21st century convenience.
 It stands in 10 acres of landscaped gardens and private woodland, tucked in amongst trees and babbling streams, with the wilds of Exmoor rising above it.

 The south facing, light-filled house has five bedrooms and three bathrooms, and there is plenty of space throughout the house to relax and write.
 The dining room serves both as a grand venue for communal dining and a space for collaborative workshops.
-The library is a quiet spot for reading or writing
+The library is a quiet spot for reading or writing.

 And, if you can’t find inspiration in the house, the grounds are all yours to explore.
 The landscaped gardens are a delight for horticulturists and the woodland a calm escape for wildlife enthusiasts.
 During your stay, you are bound to see our amazing red deer who regularly pass through the woods.